davidolorundare/tempus_de_challenge/README.md

 ---
 ### Approach to Project

-- one full day of learning and experimentation with new topics: Working with Airflow, RESTFul APIs, Docker, AWS Python Boto lib, Python Integration Testing and Mocking, and applying TDD in practice.
+- two full days of learning and experimentation with new topics: Working with Airflow, RESTFul APIs, Docker, AWS Python Boto libraries, Python Integration Testing, Python Test Doubles, and applying Test-Driven Development in practice.

-- second full day of coding, testing, and developing the solution.
+- one full day of coding, testing, and developing the solution.

 ---